mozilla-services/socorro/docs/howto.rst

 10. Depending on what went out, watch Sentry, the logs, Datadog, and other things for problems.

-    Datadog and Sentry will sent notifications for problems.
+    Datadog and Sentry will send notifications for problems.

 11. Once everything is good to go, comment that everything is good and note anything that happened that we might want to know in the future.
 Then mark